BoBNewz/HavocC2Defense/README.md

 ![Payload-Demon-include-common-Defines h____Win32_functions](https://github.com/user-attachments/assets/dcf76a84-1c20-4e5c-9fba-745e1948404c)

+## Creating a Yara rule based on Dynamic API Resolution

 Due to the Dynamic API Resolution, we should be able to recover these different functions by decompiling the binary using Ghidra.
 Moreover, Ghidra tells that the binary doesn't import any function which can indicate Dynamic API Resolution.